mymhimself/core-api/README.md

 # core-api
-This is a template repository for REST api project written in Go.
+This is a template repository for REST api projects written in Go.